To provide $2,000 to be applied to course registration fees in the Architecture & Interior Design Certificate.

 Objective for Advanced Students:

-A $3,000 award in tuition credit is awarded twice a year to students who have completed Interior Architecture Studio II.
-The award is based upon the work demonstrated in projects from Interior Architecture Studio II.
+A $3,000 award in tuition credit is awarded twice a year to students who have completed Interior Architecture Studio A. The award is based upon the work demonstrated in projects from Interior Architecture Studio A.

 Selection Process for Advanced Students: